School of Information

-gmarcu -at- drexel.edu
+gmarcu -at- umich.edu

 I direct the Empathic Research Group.
 My research seeks to improve coordination and decision-making in health and social services through technology.
 I am particularly interested in the contexts of behavioral intervention, mental health, and special education.
 I design and evaluate new technologies by working closely with community partners.
 I use primarily qualitative methods to study and shape the role of technology in social interactions and organizational workflow.

 computer-supported cooperative work

 behavioral intervention and mental health

 empathy and user experience

 I am also passionate about broadening participation in computing and changing the culture of our field.
 Read about my outreach efforts here.

 Sept 18 | Looking forward to continuing conversations about conducting research with stigmatized populations at our CSCW 2018 workshop. [website]

 May 18 | I have been selected for the 2018 CUR Math and Computer Science Early Career Mentor Award, for "success in mentoring undergraduate students in research".

 Mar 19 | Our paper "Bounce: Designing a Physical Activity Intervention for Breast Cancer Survivors" was accepted to PervasiveHealth 2018. [pdf]